IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 - Trademarks
 - Other visual materials

-All rights remain with the respective creators, copyright holders, trademark owners, companies, studios, organizations, licensors, and other rightful owners.
+All applicable rights remain with their respective creators, copyright holders, trademark owners, companies, studios, organizations, licensors, and other rightful owners.

-**Nothing in this repository transfers ownership of any third-party material to me.**
+**Nothing in this repository transfers ownership of third-party material to me.**

-Where I know the source or creator of an asset, I make an effort to preserve or provide the available credit.

-If an asset does not have clear source information available to me, I do not claim authorship or ownership of it.
+I am collecting and organizing these materials as a personal resource.
+Inclusion in this repository should not be interpreted as a claim of authorship, ownership, licensing authority, or official representation.

 ---